jellyfin/jellyfin-sdk-kotlin/README.md

 # Single Server Example #

-This is an example of connecting to a single server using a fixed, predictable address, from an app that has user-specific features.
+This is an example of connecting to a single server using a fixed, predictable address, from an app that has user-specific features (and requires a user login).

 ``` java